-DISCIPLINE TRANSFERS (EC§48432.5, BP and AR 5144): Serious disciplinary infractions or a continuing pattern of behavioral problems may warrant transferring a pupil to another District school on an involuntary basis.
+DISCIPLINE TRANSFERS (EC §48432.5, BP and AR 5144): Serious disciplinary infractions or a continuing pattern of behavioral problems may warrant transferring a pupil to another District school on an involuntary basis.
 In most cases, the pupil will be referred to the Pupil Placement Committee (PPC) for a hearing to determine whether or not to transfer the pupil.
-If an involuntary transfer is recommended and parent was not at a PPC or similar hearing, the parent(s) must be informed in writing of both the involuntary transfer and their right to appeal.
+If an involuntary transfer is recommended and a parent was not in attendance of the PPC or similar hearing, the parent(s) must be informed in writing of both the involuntary transfer and their right to appeal.

-GROUNDS FOR SUSPENSION AND EXPULSIONS UNDER SECTION 48900
+GROUNDS FOR SUSPENSION AND EXPULSIONS UNDER SECTION (EC §48900):